 No student shall participate in a fight, assault or cause or attempt to cause physical injury to any student or school employee at school or at a school sponsored event or activity.
-Disciplinary action will be determined by the Headmistress.
+Disciplinary action will be determined by the Headmistress and the student Council.